quotient-im/libQuotient/CONTRIBUTING.md

 [GFM (GitHub-flavoured Markdown)](https://help.github.com/articles/github-flavored-markdown/)
 is used to show those files in a browser, so it's fine to use its extensions.
 In particular, you can mark code snippets with the programming language used;
 blank lines separate paragraphs, newlines inside a paragraph do *not* force a line break.

-Beware - this is *not* the same markdown algorithm used by GitHub when it renders issue or pull comments; in those cases [newlines in paragraph-like content are considered as real line breaks](https://help.github.com/articles/writing-on-github/);
+Be mindful that this is *not* the same (albeit similar) markdown algorithm used by GitHub when it renders issue or pull comments; in those cases [newlines in paragraph-like content are considered as real line breaks](https://help.github.com/articles/writing-on-github/);
 unfortunately this other algorithm is *also* called GitHub-flavoured markdown.
-(Yes, it'd be better if there were different names for different things.)
+(Yes, it would be better if there were different names for different things.)

 In your markdown, please don't use tab characters and avoid "bare" URLs.
 In a hyperlink, the link text and URL should be on the same line.
-While historically we didn't care about the line length in markdown texts (and more often than not put the whole paragraph into one line), this is no more recommended; instead, try to use 80-character limit (similar to the limit for C/C++ code) _except hyperlinks_ - wrapping breaks them.
+Both in C/C++ code comments and Markdown documents, try to keep your lines within the 80-character limit _except hyperlinks_ (wrapping breaks them).
+Some historical text may not follow that rule - feel free to reformat those parts when you edit them.

 Do not use trailing two spaces for line breaks, since these cannot be seen and may be silently removed by some tools.
-If, for whatever reason, a blank line is not an option, use <tt>&lt;br&nbsp;/&gt;</tt> (an HTML break).
+If, for whatever reason, a blank line is not an option, use <tt>&lt;br/&gt;</tt> (an HTML line break).

 ## End of TL;DR